+RABEPRAZOLE SUN is used to treat peptic ulcers.
 Depending on the position of the ulcer it is called a gastric or duodenal ulcer.
 A gastric ulcer occurs in the stomach.
 A duodenal ulcer occurs in the duodenum which is the tube leading out of the stomach.
 These ulcers can be caused by too much acid being made in the stomach.

 Most people who have a peptic ulcer also have a bacteria called Helicobacter pylori in their stomach.
 Your doctor may also prescribe a course of antibiotics (clarithromycin and amoxycillin) for you.
-When this medicine is taken with antibiotics, the combination therapy will kill the Helicobacter pylori and let your ulcer heal.
-Chronic Gastritis
+When RABEPRAZOLE SUN is taken with antibiotics, the combination therapy will kill the Helicobacter pylori and let your ulcer heal.

+Chronic Gastritis: